o3de/o3de.org/content/docs/user-guide/packaging/asset-bundler/overview.md

 The Asset Bundler runs whenever the Asset Processor starts, which includes any time you launch O3DE\.
 You can also run it from the command line with the `AssetBundlerBatch` command\.
 For more information on the latter, read the [Asset Bundler Command Line Reference](/docs/user-guide/packaging/asset-bundler/command-line-reference)\.

 To get started using the Asset Bundler, read the following tutorials:
-+ [Work with Asset Bundling and the O3DE Starter Game](/docs/user-guide/tutorials/packaging/tutorial-release)\.
++ [Build and Bundle Assets for Release in O3DE](/docs/learning-guide/tutorials/packaging/tutorial-release/)\.
 This tutorial uses the Starter Game packaged with O3DE and walks you through the general asset bundling process\.
-+ [Creating Basic Asset Bundles](/docs/user-guide/tutorials/packaging/tutorial-release)\.
-This tutorial covers the most simple case for asset bundling and release, using a single seed\.
-Once you've worked through this topic, read the extended tutorials for [multiple packages](/docs/user-guide/tutorials/packaging/tutorial-multiple-bundles) and [delta patches](/docs/user-guide/tutorials/packaging/tutorial-content-patches)\.
++ [Creating Multiple Asset Bundles](/docs/user-guide/tutorials/packaging/tutorial-multiple-bundles)\.
+This tutorial covers bundling assets for games that download additional content after launch.\.
++ [Create Content Patches with O3DE](/docs/learning-guide/tutorials/packaging/tutorial-content-patches/)\.
+This tutorial covers bundling to simulate a patch update to existing content.\.

 ## Why define product dependencies? {#why-use-product-dependencies}